 This is your emergency money.
 You only use it for real emergencies like losing your job or getting sick.
-And no, a really good deal on holiday getaway is not an emergency.
+And no, a really good deal on a holiday getaway is not an emergency.

 Mojo is recommended to be with a different bank.

-When it comes to Mojo, you need to start off by gathering as much money as you can to save at least $2,000 to get you kickstarted into gear.
+When it comes to Mojo, you need to start by gathering as much money as you can to save at least $2,000 to get you kickstarted into gear.

 Whether it’s selling clothes, old iPhones or whatever you can find.
 It’s about gathering the money to get your Mojo account up and running.